Unemployment Insurance Services for Employers

 Arkansas JobLink

-Employers are encouraged to establish Employer Accounts in the Arkansas JobLink System for the purpose of posting employment opportunities and receiving applicant self-referrals and staff-assisted referrals of qualified applicants.
-Employers will have access to post jobs, search resumes, and receive emails about new job hunters.
+Employers are encouraged to establish Employer Accounts in the Arkansas JobLink System to post employment opportunities and receive applicant self-referrals and staff-assisted referrals of qualified applicants.
+Employers can post jobs, search resumes, and receive emails about new job hunters.
 Employers can receive assistance with creating their accounts, or they can establish a self-service account.
-Employers may enter job postings at any time after submitting the account registration, and the account has been approved.
+Employers may enter job posts anytime after their account registration has been approved.

 Job Fairs & Customized Hiring Events